kaustubhiyer/myspotify-client/README.md

-to run this app, first get a server set up at kaustubhiyer/myspotify-server and then change your client id in all the places its used in this react app (Dashboard.js, Login.js (the auth url variable))
+to run this app, first get a server set up at kaustubhiyer/myspotify-server and then make a .env file with REACT_APP_CLIENT_ID=<your spotify dev client id>
 Note that your account must be spotify premium to avail these services